Construction Oversight on Complex Residential Projects

 The architect provides design authority, construction observation, pay application certification, submittal review, change order evaluation, and the professional judgments that only a licensed architect can make.
 The architect's relationship with the owner remains direct.

 The CM provides cost data, constructability analysis, schedule management, subcontractor procurement and coordination, quality management on the construction side, and the daily execution of building the project.
-The CM's expertise is complementary to the architect's - they cover different domains, and each role makes the other more effective.
+The CM's expertise is complementary to the architect's.
+They cover different domains, and each role makes the other more effective.

 The Architect's Experience